6 Tips for Cleaning Your Finances

 on Friday, April 14, 2017

-As spring cleaning season begins, Northwest Bank is encouraging consumers to put a priority on organizing their finances.
+As spring and summer cleaning season begins, Northwest Bank is encouraging consumers to put a priority on organizing their finances.
 We have highlighted six tips for getting your financial house in order.

 With the tax season ending, spring is a great time to take a close look at your budget and bank account.
 You’ll have a clear picture of your financial situation, and you can make stress-reducing moves now that will pay dividends throughout the year.